 Having trouble growing strawberries?
 Maybe you’ve been dreaming of making strawberry smoothies, syrups and jams, but pests keep foiling your plans?

-I used to throw away over half of my strawberry harvest due to rot and pest damage, and the smoothie dream looked less and less attainable for me.
+I used to throw away over half of my strawberry harvest due to rot and pest damage, and the smoothie dream looked unattainable for me.

 But through trial, error and research, I figured out what works.
-Now I only lose around 10% or less of my strawberries since I implemented these strategies.
+Now I only lose around 10% or less of my strawberries.

 Try these easy solutions to get rid of the pests, troubleshoot the issues and increase your strawberry harvest.
 Then get your blender ready.